mbinjavaid/ResNet50-camouflage-detector/README.md

 To train the model, download the CAMO-COCO dataset, first copy it into the program directory.
 Since the dataset_builder.py assumes a certain format, organize the folder as follows: "CAMO-COCO-1.0-DATA/Camouflage" should contain all camouflage images (no matter whether originally test or train images), and "CAMO-COCO-1.0-DATA/Non-Camouflage" should likewise contain all non-camouflage images.
 Then run dataset_builder.py to create a nicely organized directory of the training and validation split which will later be used in training.
 You may need to change the ORIG_INPUT_DATASET value in config.py to the name of the folder containing the original dataset (in my case it was CAMO-COCO-1.0-DATA).

 The obtained result (accuracy and loss) metrics over epochs are depicted in progress.png.
-The results can probably be improved quite a bit with some parameter tweaking.
+The results (and what looks like a bit of overfitting) can probably be improved quite a bit with some parameter tweaking.